zimmski/tavor/doc/format.md

 START = +2,("a")
 ```

-Since the repetition zero, once or more is very common the modifier <code>\*</code> exists.
-In the next example the token <code>START</code> can either hold the string "a", "ab", "abb" or any amount of "b" characters prepended by an "a" character.
+Since the repetition zero, once or more is very common the modifier `\*` exists.
+In the next example the token `START` can either hold the string "a", "ab", "abb" or any amount of "b" characters prepended by an "a" character.

 ```tavor
 START = "a" *("b")